RyanX5/RyanX5/README.md

 I'm very much interested in **AI** and **Natural Language Processing (NLP)** 🤖.

 I also love **Image Manipulation** 🖼️ and the theory behind it.
 My first introduction to Image Processing was when I created a Painting-To-Music converter program for my
-Honors Arts project in my first year 📑.
-Check it out here: https://github.com/RyanX5/PaintingToMusic
+Honors Arts project in my first year.
+Check it out [here](https://github.com/RyanX5/PaintingToMusic) 📑